-- If your income is low or you have certain life circumstances, you could qualify for free or low-cost coverage through Medicaid.
+- If your income is low or you have certain life situations, you could qualify for free or low-cost coverage through Medicaid.

-- If your state has expanded Medicaid coverage, you can qualify based on your income alone – in most states that have expanded, that’s about $16,500 for a single person, about $22,000 for a married couple with no children.
+- If your state has expanded Medicaid coverage, you can qualify based on your income alone — in many states that have expanded, that's about $18,754 or less for a single person, about $25,268 or less for a married couple with no children.
 Do a quick check here.

 - If you have children, they might qualify for coverage under the Children’s Health Insurance Program (CHIP) — even if you don't qualify for Medicaid.

 Fill out a Marketplace application any time of year to find out if you qualify for Medicaid and CHIP.
 Get started now.